Kimberly McCarthy: Crime

 On July 21, 1997, McCarthy reportedly called her neighbor, former El Centro College psychology professor Dorothy Booth (May 14, 1926 – July 21, 1997), saying that she was on her way over to borrow some sugar.
 Prosecutors later alleged that McCarthy's true intent was to rob Booth.
 After McCarthy arrived at Booth's home, she stabbed Booth five times with a butcher knife, beat her with a candelabrum, and cut off her finger to steal her diamond wedding ring.
 McCarthy then stole Booth's purse and Mercedes-Benz and pawned the diamond ring in order to buy crack cocaine.

 The day after Booth's murder, McCarthy was charged with murder.
 Evidence showed that McCarthy used Booth's credit cards at a liquor store and was in possession of Booth's driver's license.
 Booth's DNA was also found on the murder weapon, which police recovered from McCarthy's home.

 In 1998, McCarthy was convicted by a Dallas County, Texas jury of murdering Booth.
-During the sentencing hearing, prosecutors presented blood DNA evidence alleging that McCarthy also murdered two other elderly women in Dallas County in December 1988, 81-year-old Maggie Harding and 85-year-old Jettie Lucas, in order to purchase cocaine.
+During the sentencing hearing, prosecutors presented blood DNA evidence linking McCarthy to the murders of two other elderly women in Dallas County in December 1988, 81-year-old Maggie Harding and 85-year-old Jettie Lucas, in order to purchase cocaine.
 McCarthy was never charged with those murders.
 On November 24, 1998, McCarthy was sentenced to die by lethal injection for killing Booth.

-McCarthy successfully appealed her conviction in 2002, but was later re-tried and re-sentenced to death on November 1, 2002.
+McCarthy successfully appealed her conviction in 2001, but was later re-tried and re-sentenced to death on November 1, 2002.